 Using Manual Outbound NAT, delete (or do not create) any NAT rules matching the routable subnets

-In any of the above cases, outbound NAT will no longer be active for those source IP addresses and pfSense will then route public IP addresses without translation.
+In any of the above cases, outbound NAT will no longer be active for those source IP addresses and pfSense software will then route public IP addresses without translation.

 Working with Manual Outbound NAT Rules¶